sandeep-sharma-codehub/k8-aws-infra/README.md

 ## Support & Contributions

-This is a practice environment for CKA/CKAD preparation.
+This is a practice environment for learning kubernetes and CKA/CKAD preparation.
 For issues:
 1. Check deployment logs
 2. Review Terraform outputs
 3. Verify AWS resources in console